BMW CEO: working to safeguard liquidity during coronavirus crisis

-FRANKFURT (Reuters) - BMW (BMWG.DE) Chief Executive Oliver Zipse said the carmaker is focussing on preserving the health of its balance sheet and workforce which have come under strain during the coronavirus crisis.
+FRANKFURT, April 3 (Reuters) - BMW Chief Executive Oliver Zipse said the carmaker is focussing on preserving the health of its balance sheet and workforce which have come under strain during the coronavirus crisis.

 “No company can possibly get through something like this unscathed.
 Guaranteeing our liquidity needs to happen very quickly.
 The Management Board are currently meeting twice as often as normal, so we can make the necessary decisions,” Zipse said in a statement on Friday.